biplabro/Anomaly-Detection-LSTM-AutoEncoder/Anomaly-Detection/LSTM<Error_Window/readme.md

 * feed the new dataset into LSTM algorithm &
 * see the anomay detection response

-LSTM window = 60 datapoints
+LSTM window = 60 datapoints,
 Error window = 200 datapoints